 One of the biggest guiding factors in everything we do is our value system, so bringing these values in business makes total sense.

-Our values system is programmed into us from when we are young, and then either cemented or reprogrammed as we experience things as we grow up through different family and social experiences as well as through mentoring and personal development.
+Our value system is programmed into us from when we are young, and then either cemented or reprogrammed as we experience things as we grow up through different family and social experiences, as well as through mentoring and personal development.
+You may have noticed that you are automatically drawn to some people and wary of others, but you’re not sure why.

 Have you ever sat down and written down your personal values and your business values?
 If we know what our values are, it makes it much easier to identify who we associate with and why we make the decisions we make.